TomNisbet/nqsap-pcb/docs/_docs/design-500-ab-registers.md

 The sHift register (register H), is a read-only register that returns the contents of the B register shifted one position to the right.
 The LSB of B shifts into the Carry flag.
 The MSB of H is populated by the carry flag for the ROR (rotate right) instruction and is hard-coded to zero for the LSR (logical shift right) instruction.
+Note that H is not an actual register.
+It is simply a alternate way of reading the value of the B register.

 [![A-B registers schematic](../../assets/images/ab-registers-schematic.png "A-B registers schematic"){:width="720px"}](../../assets/images/ab-registers-schematic.png)